-• The first is an effect of typicality or centrality that makes some members of the category better examples than others.
+- The first is an effect of typicality or centrality that makes some members of the category better examples than others.
 Membership in probabilistic categories is not all or none, so even if they share many properties, an instance that has more of the characteristic properties will be judged as better or more typical.
-Try to define "bird" and then ask yourself if all of the things you classify as birds are equally good examples of the category (look at the six birds in Family Resemblance and Typicality (page 293)).
-This effect is also described as gradience in category membership and reflects the extent to which the most characteristic properties are shared.

-- A second consequence is that the sharing of some but not all properties creates what we call family resemblances among the category members; just as biological family members do not necessarily all share a single set of physical features but still are recognizable as members of the same family.
+Try to define "bird" and then ask yourself if all of the things you classify as birds are equally good examples of the category (look at the six birds above in Family Resemblance and Typicality).
+This effect is also described as gradience in category membership and reflects the extent to which the most characteristic properties are shared. - A second consequence is that the sharing of some but not all properties creates what we call family resemblances among the category members; just as biological family members do not necessarily all share a single set of physical features but still are recognizable as members of the same family.
 This idea was first proposed by the 20th-century philosopher Ludwig Wittgenstein, who used "games" as an example of a category whose members resemble each other according to shifting property subsets. - The third consequence, when categories do not have necessary features for membership, is that the boundaries of the category are not fixed; the category can be stretched and new members assigned as long as they resemble incumbent members.
 Personal video games and multiplayer online games like World of Warcraft did not exist in Wittgenstein's time but we have no trouble recognizing them as games and neither would Wittgenstein, were he alive.
-Recall that in Chapter 1 we pointed out that the cultural category of "library" has been repeatedly extended by new properties, as when Flickr is described as a web-based photo-sharing library.
-Categories defined by family resemblance or multiple and shifting property sets are termed polythetic.
+Categories defined by family resemblance or multiple and shifting property sets are called polythetic.